 - Buddha Speaks, Weekly Oracle Planner.
 52 weeks of inspiring quotes with Srijana’s original art images.

 - Heal Your Past Lives, How to Dissolve Past Trauma that Conditions Your Life and Causes Unhappiness.
 6-Steps to Mental and Physical Wellness, with a Journal of 54 Past Life Clearings.

-- Footprints of the Enlightened Ones, The Bhutan Travel Cookbook
+- Walking in the Footprints of the Enlightened Ones, The Bhutan Travel Cookbook

 I find Peace, Love and Radical Simplicity in the Kingdom of Happiness

 Whew!
 I finally figured out how to do the laundry.
 The clothespins are the FUN part, because they are bright colors!
 See?
 Laundry can be fun!

 We DO have a washing machine, however, it is not automatic.
 Two hours and 20 steps later, I have wet “clean” clothes and the bathroom floor is totally wet, as the drain is in the floor.
 Here’s a photo of the dry washing machine.
 The agitator is on the left, and the spinner on the right.
 The knob to turn it on is a cold water faucet on the wall.
 I’m so lucky.
 This is a very fancy set-up for Bhutan.